 Well, yes.
 But these days, the difference is mostly a question of semantics.
-Initially, "to roast" meant to cook over an open flame.
-You roasted a whole chicken on a spit.
-Today, though, you typically roast that whole chicken in the oven, where you do your baking, too.
+Initially, "to roast" meant to cook over an open flame as in a whole chicken on a spit.
+Today, though, you typically roast that whole chicken in the oven — where you do your baking, too.
 Both methods use dry heat to cook the insides and crisp up the outsides.

-if you want to get technical, there's this.
-When you roast a chicken or a butternut squash or rack of lamb, you're roasting something that is essentially whole.
-It has that complete structure, that one-ness about it.
+If you want to get technical, there's this.
+When you roast a chicken or butternut squash or rack of lamb, you're roasting something that is essentially whole.
+It has a complete structure, a one-ness about it.
 On the other hand, when you bake bread or a chicken casserole, you're cooking a collection of distinct ingredients into a uniform whole; through baking, they become one.
 Here are some top-rated Chicken Casserole Recipes to help you ponder the distinction.

 There are other quasi-defining features of roasting versus baking.
+Is the oven temperature around 400 degrees F?
+You're heading into roasting territory.
 Did you cover the pan?
 You might be baking.
-Just be careful that you're not actually braising (which would require a little liquid in the pot and a tight lid).
-Roasts, as they did back in the days when meat hovered over open flames, are often cooked without covering.
+Just be careful that you're not braising (which would require a little liquid in the pot and a tight lid).
 Did you baste?
 You're probably roasting.

-Bottom line: there's plenty of gray area; and you certainly wouldn't be ridiculous using baked and roasted interchangeably.
+Bottom line: There are plenty of gray areas where you could use baked and roasted interchangeably.

 VIDEO: Orange Herb Roasted Chicken